gSchool/ada-CS-Fundamentals-Internship/02-linked-lists/02-linked-lists-implementation.md

 ![Linked List Node](images/node-linked-list.png)

-Notice that with our implementation, the `next` attribute for a new node is set to `None` by default.
-This indicates that our node doesn't reference or link to another node.

-We can change `new_node` to a second node by updating the value of its `next` attribute to reference the second node.
+We can update `new_node` to instead point at a second node by updating the value of its `next` attribute to reference the second node.

 ```python
 node_two = Node(84)